Will I need property management if I will be renting my house out to vacationers?

-Based on Rental Requests we get from Mickey Homes Rentals the 34747 area code in Kissimmee is the best for short term rentals.
-The reason is because it’s the closest allowed vacation rental area to Disney ( there is only an estimated 12 mile radius in all of the Orlando area that allows vacation short term rentals ) 34747 has the most Shopping and Restaurants a short distance away from the homes.
+Based on Mickey Homes Rental Requests the 34747 area code in Kissimmee is the best area for short term rentals.
+The reason is because it’s the closest allowed vacation rental area to Disney ( there is only a 12 mile radius area in Central Florida that allows vacation short term rentals ) 34747 has the most Shopping and Restaurants a short distance away from the homes.
 Note the closer the house is to Disney the nightly rental rate gets higher, the % of occupancy gets higher and the sales prices for homes are higher as well.

 There are around 20 brand new vacation communities and resorts being built with only 7 we highly recommend because of location, pricing, floor plans, amenities and verbiage built into their by-laws that won't hurt future re-sale values.
 The other 13 new communities and resorts have verbiage built into their by-laws we feel will harm re-sale values in the future.
 We have seen it in passed communities, not to worry we will make sure you know which ones they are.
 The new resort homes we recommend have Open Floor Plans, State of the art club houses, lazy rivers, water slides and are detailed to what today's vacationers want.

 Based on the rental side of our website pool homes are more in demand.
 This doesn’t mean town houses or condos don't rent well it’s what we see based on how we market our website.
 We've sold a lot of townhouses and condos to owners who do very well, they simply chose the right property manager who focuses on that segmant of the market.
 We can help what ever you choose.